The AMC MD/PhD Scholarship program combines the medical Master's degree program with PhD research.

 Design of the program

 The length of a regular PhD track equals 3 to 4 years of full time research work.
 The MD/PhD program shortens the combined track from 7 (3+4) to 5½ (3+2½) years by offering an individually tailored program of clinical internships alternated with research periods, expecting hard work and full commitment from the students and well organized supervision and good mentorship.
-Each period has a duration of at least 6 months..
-The clinical internships are offered as two periods (see table below), interrupted by a research period of one year.
-Please note: Provisional scheme
+The clinical internships are offered as two three periods (see table below; please note: Provisional scheme).

 Master degree program